Medicare Part B Premium Reimbursement Benefit

 Do I need to send in a copy of my Medicare Health Identification Card?

 In order to pay the benefit to you, the VEBA must have a copy of your Medicare Health Identification Card on file.
-Please enclose a copy of your Medicare Identification Card with the application.
+You do not need to submit a copy of your card if we have it on file, however, a Reimbursement application must be submitted to receive the benefit check.

 Your Medicare information is necessary solely to verify your eligibility for the Reimbursement Benefit.
 The information will not be used for any other purpose, nor will it be released to any other individual or organization.

-The VEBA expects to notify all eligible individuals by December 15, 2013.
-You must be a qualified VEBA member and must have submitted a 2013 Benefit Application by the deadline to be eligible.
+The VEBA expects to notify all eligible individuals by December 15, 2015.
+You must be a qualified VEBA member and must have submitted a 2015 Part B Benefit Application by the deadline to be eligible.

 What happens if I, or my spouse, die prior to receipt of the benefit in December?